+- ensure fittings and furniture of the vehicle are kept in a clean condition and well maintained and in every way fit and safe for public use;

+- provide facilities for the carriage of luggage safely and protected from damaging weather conditions.

+- 3.5 All vehicles must undertake and pass any further Test at the Appointed Test Station in accordance with Council policy (Arrangements for vehicle testing are entirely the responsibility of the Proprietor).

-- 9. The licensee shall ensure that a daily vehicle check log is completed by the licensee or driver(s) of the vehicle at the beginning of each shift.
-The checks to be carried out are:
+- 3.6 The Licensee must ensure that a daily vehicle check log must be completed by the licensee or driver(s) of the vehicle at the beginning of each shift.
+The checks to be carried out are as follows:

-- Lights and indicators.
+- Lights and indicators

-- Tyre tread and tyre condition.
+- Tyre condition, pressures and tread

-- Tyre pressures.

-- Wipers, washers and washer fluid level.
+- Wipers, washers and washer fluid levels

-- Cleanliness inside and outside.
+- Cleanliness inside and out

-- Bodywork acceptable, no dents or sharp edges.
+- Bodywork no dents or sharp edges

-- Licence plates present including internal plate facing inwards, visible to passengers.
+- Licence plates present and fixed in accordance with these conditions

+- Any internal discs on display and facing inwards so customers can see.

-- Door and bonnet sticks on display
+- Door and bonnet stickers on display

-- Tariff sheet on display.
+- Tariff sheet in display

-- Horn working.
+- Horn in working order

-- 10. The licensee shall record this information and keep it in the vehicle at all times and make it available to an authorised officer upon their request
+- 3.7 The Licensee shall ensure that he or the driver shall record the above information and keep it in the vehicle at all times and make it available to an authorised officer upon request.

-- 11. No pages are to be removed from the book by the licensee or vehicle owner.